aaronpowell/aaronpowell.github.io/src/content/posts/2023-03-16-graphql-on-azure-part-13-using-dab-with-swa-and-react.md

 +++
-title = "GraphQL on Azure: Part 13 - Using DAb With SWA and React" date = 2023-03-16T00:34:31Z description = ""
+title = "GraphQL on Azure: Part 13 - Using Data API builder with SWA and React" date = 2023-03-15T16:01:47Z description = ""
 draft = true
 tags = ["azure", "graphql", "javascript", "serverless"] tracking_area = "javascript"
 tracking_id = "7129"
 series = "graphql-azure"
-series_title = "Using React with DAb and SWA"
+series_title = "Using React with DAB and SWA"
 +++

-In the last post I introduced you to a new project we've been working on, Data API build for Azure Databases (DAb) and in this post I want to look at how we can use it in Azure, and that will be through one of my favourite Azure services, [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview?{{<cda>}}), for you see, as part of the announcement today of DAb, we've announced that it is [available as a feature of SWA]() (called Database Connections), so let's build a React app!
+In the last post I introduced you to a new project we've been working on, Data API builder for Azure Databases (DAB) and in this post I want to look at how we can use it in Azure, and that will be through one of my favourite Azure services, [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview?{{<cda>}}), for you see, as part of the announcement today of DAB, we've announced that it is [available as a feature of SWA](https://aka.ms/swa/db/announcement) (called Database Connections), so let's build a React app!

 ## Local Development